bielcarpi/LSManga-RecursiveSorting/readme.md

 ## Features
 - [x] 3 Different Recursive Sorting Algorithms: QuickSort, MergeSort and BucketSort
+- [x] Algorithms are implemented using Generics (except for the BucketSort).
+Can be reused.
 - [x] Order the Datasets by Average Score, Premiere Date or by Popularity/Average Score/Favoritism
 - [x] Generate new Datasets
 - [x] Measure how long it takes for an algorithm to order a Dataset